-If the gallrey installation is anything like Deckert's home, it will resemble a mid-air collision between Joseph Cornell and Salvador Dali.
-Every corner conatins evidence of a torrential talent and an offbeat vision.
-Alan Bisbort, Hatford Advocate, (in reference to studio visit prior to the 25 Year Retrospective at Paris In Plantsvile,) 2012.
+Perhaps writer Alan Bisbort said it best after a studio visit. - “If the gallery installation is anything like Deckert's home, it will resemble a mid-air collision between Joseph Cornell and Salvador Dali.
+Every corner of his home contains evidence of a torrential talent and an offbeat vision.”

 Jack Warner and Clinton Deckert, Spirit of '76 by Archibald Willard, at New Britain Museum of American Art, CT.